Barrel children: Emotional impact

 UNICEF in Jamaica agreed that "Migration of parents who seek more lucrative employment abroad has had a negative impact on Jamaican children.
 Some children are left in the care of strangers, neighbours or even older siblings who are still children.
 These so-called “barrel children” are left without parental guidance or adult supervision and with access to significant material resources in the form of cash remittances and barrels of clothing and toys sent by absentee parents."

 It has also been discussed in Caribbean Studies Journals, conferences on the Caribbean, the Trinidad Guardian and Trinidad Newsday.
 Discussing absent parents the Trinidad Guardian noted that "At holiday time, they ship their barrels of love, disguised as brand-name sneakers and clothing, believing that these would make their children happy and make up for them being not around.
 But the fact remains that children are deprived of the real love of their parents."

 Reportage

 An article published in Newsweek by Brook Larmar entitled the "Barrel Children" dramatised the problem in its effects on one particular family.
 "The cardboard barrel has been sitting empty in Marsha Flowers's backyard for more than a month now, but the Jamaican teenager hangs onto it as though it were a sacred totem.
 And in a way, it is.
 Five years after her mother immigrated to the United States, leaving Marsha and two sisters to fend for themselves in a Kingston slum, the barrel is one of the few tangible signs of her mother's love - and of her own frustrated desires."

 Blogs also exist highlighting the experiences of barrel children.
 Memories of a Caribbean Barrel Child was created by Dr. Anthony Salandy (a native of Trinidad and Tobago) to shed light of the experiences and outcomes associated with being a barrel child.

+In popular culture

+The Romanian entry at the Eurovision Song Contest 2015, "De la capăt", lyrically focuses on the story of a child at home whose parents work abroad.
+The music video tells the story of a boy in Romania whose parents work in Vienna (where the contest was held that year).
+He and his sister are sent a package from their parents and the boy uses the address on the package to travel to Vienna to see them.
+A text that in the middle of the video reads: "More than 3 million Romanians are working abroad, trying to make a better life for their children.
+Unfortunately, the children are left behind."